 This book got me all tangled up in emotions – sad, angry, disgusted, happy, love; it pulled at my heartstrings as much as tore it apart .
 Reading about what happened to Alka saddened and infuriated me, and her father repulsed me.
 The day when Betty and her siblings had nothing to eat, and their mom had them imagine themselves making and eating those doughnuts that didn’t not exist, got me teary-eyed.
 And the tragedy that befell Trustin broke my heart into a million pieces.

 ‘Betty’ is about a family who, despite their idiosyncrasies, despite their dark secrets, learned to cope and survive with what they had – each other, stories and nature.
-The novel also gives voice to all victims of rape and abuse, and to all the Bettys who are told they don’t deserve anything good in this world, that they are worthless, that they should just sit at the sidelines and watch the world go by.
+The novel also gives voice to all victims of rape and abuse, and to remind all the Bettys who are told they don’t deserve anything good in this world, that they are stronger than they think, that they should come out of the sidelines and make their voices heard and presence known.